Updated: Nov 15

 If you have self-published we strongly advise that you do not share that your book is available via any online platform other than your website, and if you do not have a website encourage people to buy the book directly from you.
 Why?
 When people buy your book from any online retailer you receive a nominal royalty fee, but when you sell the book directly to your customers you are able to charge the retail price of your book.
 So instead of receiving a small royal fee, you receive the full price of your book.
 Of course, if folks are out of the country and unable to order the book directly from you then you inform them that it is also available via other online reatilers.
 But, you should always be the #1 seller of your book.

 Setting up Pre-Orders

+What is Pre-order you ask?
+Pre-order is when the consumer reserves the product offered by paying for it in advance.
+In the case of books, Publishers usually place a book on pre-sale anywhere from one year to six months prior to publishing, this gives them an idea of how the book is being received and how many copies they should print.
 Once you have your Book cover, announce your book to the world via social media, newsletters, your blog, email, etc. If you have created a website for your book, or you are sharing it via your blog, create a page on your site just for your book, include the book cover, any reviews, ISBN #, and a form for folks to order your book.
 Make sure you let them know the date the book will be printed and that the book will be shipped then.
-Usually pre-orders are set up nine months prior to the book's publication date.
 Arranging for a timely pre-order process will drive up interest in your book.

 Check out Lorraine Avila's, author of Malcriada & Other Stories author website.